MartinGarcia01/wr-megamenu/README.txt

 > <strong>Get Involved</strong>

-> * <b>Fork on Github</b>: WR PageBuilder’s source code is published on <a href="http://github.com/WooRockets/WR-MegaMenu">Github</a> and is always updated to latest version.
-Feel free to use our > plugin to server any of your purposes.
+> * <b>Fork on Github</b>: WR MegaMenu source code is published on <a href="http://github.com/WooRockets/WR-MegaMenu">Github</a> and is always updated to latest version.
+Feel free to use our plugin to server any of your purposes.
 Your engagement is always welcome!
-> * <b>Help translate on Transifex</b>: Make WR PageBuilder better for local communities by translating it to different languages.
+> * <b>Help translate on Transifex</b>: Make WR MegaMenu better for local communities by translating it to different languages.
 Your help will make it easier for thousands of WordPress users.
 Sign up and give us a hand <a href="http://www.transifex.com/projects/p/wr-megamenu/">here</a>.

 <i>*If you like the plugin, please vote for it!*</i>